RAF Cranwell

 Royal Air Force Cranwell or more simply RAF Cranwell (ICAO: EGYD) is a Royal Air Force station in Lincolnshire, England, close to the village of Cranwell, near Sleaford.
-Among other functions, it is home to the Royal Air Force College (RAFC), which trains the RAF's new officers and Aircrew.
+Among other functions, it is home to the Royal Air Force College (RAFC), which trains the RAF's new officers and aircrew.
 The motto, Altium Altrix, meaning "Nurture the highest" appears above the main doors of the Officers Mess.
-RAF Cranwell is currently commanded by Group Captain Joanne Campbell.
+Since January 2025, RAF Cranwell has been commanded by Wing Commander Matthew "Chocka" Thornton.

 History

 The history of military aviation at Cranwell goes back to November 1915, when the Admiralty requisitioned 2,500 acres (10 km2) of land from the Marquess of Bristol's estate.
 On 1 April 1916, the "Royal Naval Air Service Training Establishment, Cranwell" was officially born.

 In 1917 a dedicated railway station was established for the RNAS establishment on a new single track branch line from Sleaford, the train being known as The Cranwell Flyer.

 With the establishment of the Royal Air Force as an independent service in 1918, the RNAS Training Establishment became RAF Cranwell.
 The Royal Air Force College Cranwell was formed on 1 November 1919 as the RAF (Cadet) College.